22soulfan/Lynux-Webs/README.md

 **Can you install a desktop environment?**

 No, we don't support these.
-Since PyLinux is entirely made from MicroPython, you may receive an error message.
+Since Lynux Webs is entirely made from MicroPython, you may receive an error message.
 For example, if you want to install xfce, and you type this:

 ``` bash
 sudo bee install xfce4